CausesBy Mayo Clinic staff

 - Other diseases.
-Chronic diseases such as diabetes, severe anemia, hyperthyroidism, hypothyroidism, emphysema and lupus and a buildup of iron (hemochromatosis), protein (amyloidosis) or inflammatory cells (sarcoidosis) also may contribute to heart failure.
+Chronic diseases such as diabetes, hyperthyroidism, hypothyroidism, emphysema, or a buildup of iron (hemochromatosis) or protein (amyloidosis) also may contribute to heart failure.
 Causes of acute heart failure include viruses that attack the heart muscle, severe infections, allergic reactions, blood clots in the lungs, the use of certain medications or any illness that affects the whole body.

 - Lindenfield J, et al. 2010 HFSA Comprehensive practice guideline.
 Journal of Cardiac Failure.
 2010;16:475.

 - Heart failure.
 The Merck Manuals: The Merck Manual for Healthcare Professionals. http://www.merckmanuals.com/professional/cardiovascular_disorders/heart_failure/heart_failure_hf.html#v935853.
 Accessed May 6, 2013.

 - Weintraub NL, et al. Acute heart failure syndromes: Emergency department presentation, treatment and disposition - Current approaches and future aims.
 Circulation.
 2010;122:1975.

 - Ramachandran SV, et al. Epidemiology and causes of heart failure. http://www.uptodate.com/home.
 Accessed May 5, 2013.